 which may be therein specified.

-(4) An occasional licence authorizes the holder to act as, and carry on the business of, an auctioneer in relation to the occasion and circumstances therein specified but not otherwise.
+(4) An occasional licence authorises the holder to act as, and carry on the business of, an auctioneer in relation to the occasion and circumstances therein specified but not otherwise.

-(5) An interim licence authorizes the holder to sell by auction on behalf of the licensed auctioneer named therein during the period of incapacity to which it relates.
+(5) An interim licence authorises the holder to sell by auction on behalf of the licensed auctioneer named therein during the period of incapacity to which it relates.

-(6) A provisional licence authorizes the holder to act as an auctioneer under the direct supervision and instruction of the licensed auctioneer named therein but only within the limits of the licence held by the auctioneer so named.
+(6) A provisional licence authorises the holder to act as an auctioneer under the direct supervision and instruction of the licensed auctioneer named therein but only within the limits of the licence held by the auctioneer so named.

 8. Licences may be issued for the benefit of a firm or corporation